talkarr/talkarr/README.md

 You can find the documentation for the project hosted at [wiki.talkarr.app](https://wiki.talkarr.app).

+## Installation

+You can find the installation instructions for the project hosted at [wiki.talkarr.app](https://wiki.talkarr.app/deployment/).

 ## About

 This project was started as a way to download talks because I was not able to go to 38c3.